 b.
 Each Chapter Delegate or Alternate Chapter Delegate shall complete the official Annual Meeting Delegate Credentials Form.
-The form shall be completed and submitted thirty (30) days in advance of the Annual Meeting dates or presented to the APhA-ASP Credentials Committee in person prior to the beginning of the First Session of the APhA-ASP House of Delegates.
+The form shall be completed and submitted seven (7) days in advance of the Annual Meeting dates or presented to the APhA-ASP Credentials Committee in person prior to the beginning of the First Session of the APhA-ASP House of Delegates.

 c.
-Only the properly authorized Chapter Delegate or Alternate Chapter Delegate shall be entitled to one (1) vote on behalf of the APhA-ASP chapter of which he or she is a member.
+Only the properly authorized Chapter Delegate or Alternate Chapter Delegate shall be entitled to one (1) vote on behalf of the APhA-ASP chapter of which they are a member.
 The Chapter Delegate or Alternate Chapter Delegate must be present at the APhA-ASP House of Delegates Session in which voting is held.
 No proxy voting shall be allowed.

 1.2 Each member of the APhA-ASP National Executive Committee, with the exception of the APhA-ASP Speaker of the House, shall have a seat in the APhA-ASP House of Delegates and be entitled to one (1) vote.

 1.3 One (1) student pharmacist representative from each of the following pharmacy organizations will be invited to participate as observers to the APhA-ASP House of Delegates: Academy of Managed Care Pharmacy (AMCP), American Society of Consultant Pharmacists (ASCP), American Society of Health Systems Pharmacists (ASHP), International Pharmaceutical Students’ Federation (IPSF), National Community Pharmacists Association (NCPA), and the National Pharmaceutical Association Student National Pharmaceutical Association (NPhA-SNPhA).
+Additional individuals or organizations may be invited at the discretion of the APhA-ASP National Executive Committee.

 1.4 Other pharmacy and non-pharmacy health professional student organizations may petition the APhA-ASP House of Delegates directly for an observer seat.
 Petitions should be submitted to the Speaker of the APhA-ASP House of Delegates and will be considered by the House as new business.